-The outright winner will receive a cash prize and eleven others will appear in the 2020 Vita Bee Health limited edition calendar and feature in Vita’s monthly email newsletters.
-All winners receive a copy of the sought-after calendar.
+The outright winner of the competition receives a cash prize, and the photographs of eleven other winners will also appear in the 2023 Vita Bee Health calendar and feature in Vita’s monthly email newsletters.
+All winners receive a copy of the desk calendar.

 The competition will be judged by an international panel of beekeeping specialists and suppliers.

 The outright winner of the competition will receive a €100 cash prize.
 Runners-up will receive a copy of the limited-edition Vita 2023 Calendar.
 There is also a special prize for the winner of the under-16s category.

 All suitable entries will be added to the Vita Gallery, a free online resource of hundreds of honey bee-related photos now used by beekeeping lecturers and associations across the globe.

 Terms and Conditions of the 2022 Vita Photo Competition

 The competition is open to any individual.
 Up to four photos (at least 2MB each in size) relating to honeybees or beekeeping may be submitted.
 Please include your name, postcode (or equivalent) and country in your email.
 You may also include captions for your photographs if you wish.

 The deadline for entries to the competition is 23 October 2022.